This post may contain affiliate links. For more information, read my disclosure policy.

 This crust makes one 9-inch pie crust.
 If you want to make a double crust pie, just double the recipe.

-How to make Homemade Pie Crust
+How to make Pie Crust in a food processor

 - Add your all purpose flour and salt to your food processor.
+Pulse once or twice to combine.

 - Add your butter.
 It’s COLD, straight from the fridge.
 Don’t touch it too much.
 Don’t go answer the phone.
 Cold, straight from the fridge to the food processor!
 Pulse a couple of times.